Anon9001/UST-loss-calc-cex/README.md

 Goal of the system:  To calculate UST losses with the least amount of effort from the victims of UST and the person who is running the caculator (the admin).

 # Current status:
-Tested Working for: Binance, OkCoin, KuCoin, and Several Defi contracts Tested Doesn't work for: Coinbase, Kraken, okx
-All Other Exchanges have not been tested yet
+Tested Working for: Coinbase, Kraken, Binance, OkCoin, KuCoin, and Several Defi contracts All Other Exchanges have not been tested yet

 # How it works